omiradil/SolvedTasks/README.md

 1. How long have you been working with the company?
 It’s helpful to understand the relationship the recruiter holds with the company they’re working for.
-The longer the two have been connected, the more likely it is the recruiter will have in-depth information on the management styles within the organization, typical company culture, employee treatment, etc.—not to mention their opinion may be highly trusted among the company’s top decision-makers.
+The longer the two have been connected, the more likely it is the recruiter will have in-depth information on the management styles within the organization, typical company culture, employee treatment, etc.—not to mention